 The key to increasing profitability is to identify which processes in your operations are or may become bottlenecks in the flow of work.
 Bottlenecks in business are the points where potential changes can have the most dramatic impact on the bottom line.
 While non-bottlenecks are important to consider from a cost accumulation standpoint, the majority of a manager’s focus should remain on the bottlenecks.Read More

 First things first: what is a decision support system (also referred to as a DSS)?
-In short, it's a computer solution using statistical data to help managers and operation planners overcome strategic deficiencies in order to implement streamlined, efficient solutions.
+In short, it's a computer solution using decision logic and statistical data to help managers and operation planners overcome strategic deficiencies to implement streamlined, efficient solutions.
 DSS systems can be entirely optimized via computer, entirely human-powered or a hybrid of both.Read More

 Gartner estimates that the majority of all Business Intelligence (BI) projects fail to meet their desired goals.
 In today’s data centric world, this is terrifying the majority of businesses.
 Ask any executive if they think BI is important, and nearly all will agree it is.
 However, most businesses still fail to unlock the potential gains from the insights in their information, even after investing loads of resources into BI solutions.

 Terrified is the correct reaction to this, as the deciding factor between successful companies and ones that fail in the next several decades will, to a large degree, be determined by their ability to utilize analytics to optimize their business flows.
 Companies unable to do this simply won't be able to compete with the ones who are.Read More